patrickboston/isc-deploy-tool/README.md

 export default
     [
         "TRANSFORM:identityDisplayName",
-        "SOURCE:TestAD"
+        "SOURCE:TestAD",
-    ]
+        "IDENTITY_OBJECT_CONFIG:IDENTITY_OBJECT_CONFIG" //Doesn't have a name so we put the type twice ]
 ```

 ## Config Directory Structure
-When the export command is run, it will automatically created a directory in the root of the project called `/config`.
-This is where all of the configuration JSON files from the export will be stored.
-It will look like this:
+When the export command is run, it will automatically create a directory in the root of the project called `/config`.
+This is where all of the configuration JSON files from the export will be reverse-tokenized and stored.
+It will look something like this:
 ```
 config
  ┣ ACCESS_REQUEST_CONFIG